vlcn-io/cr-sqlite/README.md

 ## WASM

-Run `pnpm build` from the root directory.
-A WASM build for the browser will be available in:

-- Official port: `js/browser/crsqlite-wasm`
-- wa-sqlite port: `js/browser/wa-crsqlite`
+For a WASM build that works in the browser, see the [crsqlite-js](https://github.com/vlcn-io/crsqlite-js) repository.

 # JS APIs